InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Introduction

-In this new paradigm, we focus on the task of \textbf{Scientific Demonstration Code Generation}~\citep{EduVisBench}.
-These demonstrations are not just static diagrams, they are interactive tools that bring abstract concepts to life, widely used in research and education for explaining complex scientific principles, supporting new forms of teaching, and presenting research findings.
+In this new paradigm, we focus on \textbf{Scientific Demonstration Code Generation}~\citep{EduVisBench}.
+These demonstrations are not just static diagrams, they are interactive tools that bring abstract concepts to life, widely used in research and education for explaining complex scientific principles, supporting teaching, and presenting research findings.
 This task requires a model to translate abstract scientific principles into a tangible, interactive, and functionally correct system~\citep{EduVisBench,GenerativeInterfaces}.
-However, this ambitious task exposes a critical limitation of current LLMs that we observed in practical use.
+However, this ambitious task exposes a critical limitation of current LLMs that we observed in practice.
 For example, as shown in Figure~\ref{fig:three-tasks}, a state-of-the-art LLM can easily explain Newton's second law or generate code for a blog webpage with standard UI elements.
-Yet, when asked to combine these skills to generate an interactive web demonstration of a block on an inclined plane, most models fail, producing errors ranging from incorrect physics logic in the JavaScript to non-functional UI components. \emph{This highlights a fundamental gap: models can perform individual tasks but struggle to integrate them effectively}~\citep{FusingLLM,FusionSurvey}.
+Yet, when asked to combine these skills to generate an interactive web demonstration of a block on an inclined plane, most models fail, producing errors ranging from incorrect physics logic in the JavaScript to non-functional UI components. \emph{This highlights a fundamental gap that models can perform individual tasks but struggle to integrate them effectively}~\citep{FusingLLM,FusionSurvey}.

 At the same time, existing evaluation methodologies are insufficient for scientific demonstration code generation~\citep{LLMEvaluationSurvey,CodeEvaluationSurvey}.
 Current benchmarks either focus on knowledge question answering~\citep{GPQA,MMLU} or static web code generation~\citep{Web2Code,WebCode2M,WebGenBench}, but rarely assess the combination of functional interactivity and scientifically accurate visualization required in interactive demonstrations.
 Specifically, they lack reliable mechanisms to verify whether user actions correctly trigger the intended scientific behavior, relying on fixed-interval screenshots~\citep{ArtifactsBench} or element-existence checks~\citep{Interaction2Code} without actual interactions.
 Moreover, vision-based evaluations that use Vision-Language Models (VLMs) as judges~\citep{LLM-as-a-Judge-survey1,LLM-as-a-Judge-survey2}, typically without reference snapshots, tend to produce subjective judgments that fail to ensure scientific fidelity~\citep{EduVisBench}.
 These gaps make it difficult to measure whether a model successfully translates abstract scientific principles into a fully functional, interactive application.